selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 * semicolon is forbidden somewhere, and strictly required in other places(second happes less often).

 To avoid stumbling on this flaws, one should follow this simple rules:
-* for small and simple configs use old well-known format:
+* for small and simple configs use old well-known format:<br />
 `:programname, startswith, "haproxy"  /var/log/haproxy.log`
 * for complex message processing and for fine tuning of action parameters always use RainerScript, without legacy directives like `$DoSomething`.